zauberzeug/rosys/docs/user_interface.md

 ### Robot and Shape

-It's often desired to visualize all the informations which the robot has about the world.
+It is often desired to visualize all the robot's information about the world.
 To do so you can create a 3d scene with [NiceGUI](https://nicegui.io).
-RoSys provides an `robot_object` to render and update the robot:
+RoSys provides a `robot_object` to render and update the robot:

 ```python hl_lines="10-12"
 {!robot_shape.py [ln:5-16] !}